Embassy opening hours

 DISCLAIMER: This overview is based on currently available information.
 This information will be updated regularly.
 No rights can be derived from this overview.

-In compliance with European Recommendation 9208/20, the Belgian government has taken specific measures on Wednesday, 1 July 2020, concerning the gradual reopening of its borders for travelers from Japan.
+In compliance with European Recommendation 9208/20, the Belgian government has taken specific measures for the gradual reopening of its borders.

 If you would like to receive our Newsletter, sign up here